michaeljclark/crefl/README.md

 _Crefl_ implements a data model based on the description of the C data types in ISO/IEC 9899:9999 with minor changes.
 The following sections describe:

-- primary types to model the type system
+- primary types to model the type system.
-- decl node type to model the metadata graph
+- decl node type to model the metadata graph.
-- decl node subtypes to model C structures and interfaces
+- decl node subtypes to model C structures and interfaces:
-  - _intrinsic, typedef, set, enum, struct, union, field, array, pointer, constant, function, param, attribute, value_
+  - _intrinsic, typedef, set, enum, struct, union, field, array, pointer, constant, function, param, attribute, value_.

-One variation from the C normative terminology is the use of _field_ instead of _member_ for structure elements.
+_Crefl_ variations from the C standard:

+- uses _field_ instead of _member_ for the name of structure elements.
+- functions with empty parameter lists are interpreted as functions with no arguments. functions without prototypes are not supported.

 ### primary types